-The biggest heartbreak I ever had, originated in my own expectations.
+The biggest heartbreak I ever had, originated from my expectations.

-Social psychology proved that we don’t get that much attention as we imagine we do.
-Also it proved that for us doesn’t really matter what other people see or think about us, but what we imagine they see or think.
+Social psychology proved that we don’t get as much attention as we imagine we do.
+Also, it proved that for us doesn’t matter what other people see or think about us but what we imagine they see or feel.

 Interesting, isn’t it?

-With these two statements in mind I wrote the story today.
-It is about how expectations I crafted in my own mind gave me the biggest disappointments in life.
-And is also about how those hearbreakes pinned me into a victim seat for some time.
+With these two statements in mind, I wrote the story today.
+It is about how expectations I crafted in my mind gave me the biggest disappointments in life.
+And is also about how those heartbreaks pinned me into a victim seat for some time.

-The suffering I experienced in my life, was mainly coming from the incongruence between what I imagined other people think and their blunt and personal opinion, or between what I imagined other people want (many times same things I wanted) or need and what they really wanted or needed.
+The suffering I experienced in my life mainly came from the incongruence between what I imagined other people think and their blunt and personal opinion, or between what I imagined other people want (many times the same things I wanted) or need and what they really wanted or needed.

 I was dreaming.
 Daydreaming.
-Imagining I live the perfect life: ocean house, perfect love relationship, perfect job aligned to my higher purpose, perfect self relationship, family, friends and community impact, amazing playful kids… all the staff a hollywood movie would set the standard for.
+Imagine I live the perfect life: ocean house, perfect love relationship, perfect job aligned to my higher purpose, ideal self-relationship, family, friends and community impact, amazing playful kids… all the staff a Hollywood movie would set the standard for.

-Reality though, slightly different: regular job, normal house in a Romanian city, good relationship both with my husband and myself, family, friends, books, school, learning, teaching.
-No ocean and no waves except for holiday time, too less time to travel and dependant on the number of days off.
-Job partially aligned to my higher purpose, spending lot of time in self discovery, understanding and finding the way to materialize that perfect life.
+The reality though was slightly different: a regular job, a typical house in a Romanian city, a good relationship both with my husband and myself, family, friends, books, school, learning, and teaching.
+No ocean and no waves except for holiday time, too less time to travel and it depends on the number of days off.
+Job partially aligned with my higher purpose, spending a lot of time in self-discovery, understanding, and finding the way to materialize that perfect life.
 Busy.
 Too less time to enjoy what life had to offer.

-The victim seat in the first row: reserved!
+The victim seat in the first row: is reserved!

-Before this reality check, when I was done dreaming I used to feel like a fallen angel.
-I found myself in a reality that wasn’t the dream, and started to complain about it.
-With this recipe, I had booked the victim seat in the first row.
-I was focusing on WHY and WHAT is missing, I had a handful of excuses.
-The conclusion was that’s not what is going to happen anyway, but was a good dream.
-And I was coming back to my individual activities feeling sometimes hopeless, other times helpless or just saying to myself get over it!
+Before this reality check, I used to feel like a fallen angel when I was done dreaming.
+I found myself in a reality that wasn’t the dream and started complaining about it.
+I booked the victim seat in the first row with this recipe.
+I was focusing on WHY, and WHAT was missing, I had a handful of excuses.
+The conclusion was that’s not what will happen anyway, but it was a good dream.
+And I was coming back to my activities feeling sometimes hopeless, other times helpless, or just saying to myself, get over it!

-In that victim seat, there is no action taken – is an endless waiting time in a motionless expectation.
-In that victim seat there are an impressive number of hilarious excuses varying from karma, destiny, cat, pipes to people and events that prevented the accomplishment of whatever.
-In that victim seat there are expectations casted towards other people, and dependencies ingeniously defined in such a way that even the tiniest action would have to happen after something else and that’s the only way to do it.
-“I do that after you do that”, or “I do that if you do that” that’s the commonly heard lines.
-And “if you don’t do it, I won’t do it either” and is your fault that I did not.
-I am exempted of responsibility.
-This attitude is often marketed as a shared responsibility in couple or between siblings.
-But is not at all that.
-Is just a blame game that goes on and on, that drops anger, deception and misunderstanding in people’s hearts poisoning them slowly but surely every day.
-It is the paradise of the wounds as rejection, abandonment, injustice or betrayal.
-They have the fertile ground to install and comfort inside the poor victim soul.
-And that is heartbreaking and heartaking.
+In that victim seat, there is no action taken – it is an endless waiting time in a motionless expectation.
+In that victim seat, there are an impressive number of hilarious excuses varying from karma, destiny, cat, and pipes to people and events that prevented the accomplishment of whatever.
+In that victim seat, there are expectations cast towards other people and dependencies ingeniously defined so that even the tiniest action would have to happen after something else, and that’s the only way to do it. „I do that after you do that” or „I do that if you do that” are commonly heard lines.
+And „if you don’t do it, I won’t do it either,” and it is your fault that I did not.
+So I am exempted from responsibility.
+This attitude is often marketed as a shared responsibility between couples or siblings.
+But it is not at all that.
+It is just a blame game that goes on and on, that drops anger, deception, and misunderstanding in people’s hearts, poisoning them slowly but surely every day.
+It is the paradise of wounds such as rejection, abandonment, injustice, or betrayal.
+They have the fertile ground to install and comfort inside the poor victim’s soul.
+And that is heartbreaking and heartbreaking.

-In my dream, I expected people to do something so I can do better, be better, feel better.
-Even in that ideal world, there was a hero who came and took me out of the suffering, who comforted me and helped me heal my wounds.
-It was someone else that recognized in me my own worth and gave me wings to fly high, above the skies.
+In my dream, I expected people to do something, so I could do better, be better, and feel better.
+But, even in that ideal world, a hero came and took me out of the suffering, comforted me, and helped me heal my wounds.
+It was someone else that recognized in me my worth and gave me wings to fly high, above the skies.

-Whereas in my real life, I projected that hero responsibility to people who loved me.
-That was selfish but that is the victim’s game.
-The heaviness of such responsibility was almost breaking them, so they could not endure that for too long.
-In the best case it just destroyed or eroded the connection.
+In my real life, I projected that hero responsibility to people who loved me.
+That was selfish, but that is the victim’s game.
+The heaviness of such burden was almost breaking them, so they could not endure that for too long.
+In the best case, it just destroyed or eroded the connection.

-There is no saviour, no hero who can or will save us from ourselves!
+There is no savior, no hero who can or will save us from ourselves!

-But that kind of hero who can and wants to save us from the abyss of our minds, does not exist.
+But that kind of hero who can and wants to save us from the abyss of our minds does not exist.
 Sorry if I crush many dreams with this statement!
-There is no saviour who will come and solve your problems.
+There is no savior who will come and solve your problems.
 There might be companions, yes!
-People who stand by your side and witness you changing; they are morally and/or physically there, creating a safety space for you transformation.
+People who stand by your side and witness you changing; are morally and/or physically there, creating a safe space for your transformation.
 But they don’t do the work.
 You do!
 They are just holding your space.

 The transformation is yours alone!